Playa Vista, Los Angeles: Geography

-According to the Mapping L.A. project of the Los Angeles Times, Playa Vista is adjoined on the northwest by Del Rey, on the southwest by Playa del Rey, and on the southeast by the Westchester, all neighborhoods of Los Angeles.
+According to the Mapping L.A. project of the Los Angeles Times, Playa Vista is adjoined on the northwest by Del Rey, on the southwest by Playa del Rey, and on the southeast by Westchester, all neighborhoods of Los Angeles.
 It is bordered on the north and east by Culver City, and on the west by Marina del Rey.
 Playa Vista surrounds West Fox Hills, a small unincorporated area.

 Street and other boundaries are: Ballona Creek or the Marina Freeway on the northwest and north, the Culver City boundary on the northeast, Bluff Creek Drive or the boundary between Rancho Ballona and Rancho Sausal Redondo on the southeast, followed by Teale Street and Cabora Drive, westerly and unmarked, to include the Ballona Wetlands on the southwest.

 According to Google Maps, the boundaries of the currently developed portion are approximately Lincoln Boulevard and the Ballona Wetlands on the west, Ballona Creek on the north, Centinela Avenue on the east, and the Del Rey Hills bluffs (Westchester Bluffs) on the south.
 Playa Vista is bordered by the unincorporated enclave of Marina Del Rey to the northwest, by the community of Playa del Rey to the southwest, by Loyola Marymount University and the upland part of Westchester to the southwest, south, east and southeast, and by the Del Rey district to the northwest.

 Playa Vista Riparian Corridor

 Bluff Creek is a stream in Los Angeles County, California.
 It runs below the Westchester bluffs (Ballona Escarpment) and is considered a remnant or relic of the now-channelized Centinela Creek, a tributary of Ballona Creek.
 Bluff Creek is within the Playa Vista neighborhood and feeds the Freshwater Marsh of the Ballona Wetlands.

 The Playa Vista Riparian Corridor, a popular spot for birdwatching and fitness, surrounds this creek.
-The cluster of three footpaths and maintenance roads clustered around Bluff Creek, at the base of the Westchester Bluffs, is an wildlife area associated with the larger Ballona Wetlands estuary and watershed.
+The cluster of three footpaths and maintenance roads clustered around Bluff Creek, at the base of the Westchester Bluffs, is a wildlife area associated with the larger Ballona Wetlands estuary and watershed.